thoughtbot/maintaining-open-source-projects/book/05-documentation.md

 call that out in a section of its own and provide a solution or workaround.
 A great example of one such issue is [capybara-webkit’s] dependency upon Qt.
-Because a rubygem cannot satisfy this dependency, thoughtbot have [added a notice] about installation issues to the README.
+Because a rubygem cannot satisfy this dependency, thoughtbot has [added a notice] about installation issues to the README.

 [capybara-webkit’s]: https://github.com/thoughtbot/capybara-webkit
 [added a notice]: https://github.com/thoughtbot/capybara-webkit#qt-dependency-and-installation-issues